davecurryco/mystic-spheres/HuntForTheBlackDawn.md

 Inside the hollow, a floor has been built up with packed earth covered in filthy mats woven of rushes.
 The embers of a fire-pit lined with stones lend a constant dim illumination to the room -- a backdrop to the flashes of green and purple that burst at intervals through the door-curtain to the bog witch's chamber.
 The walls are hung with the skins of various small creatures stretched on drying-racks made of willow branches.
 Most of the pelts are those of muskrats, weasels, and voles, but there are also two python skins and the back-skin of a goblin.

 A rusty, but sturdy iron cage stands in the corner of the room.
-Inside the cage a Kwanshali **cultist**, a girl of some 13 years of age named Kalya, crouches in the corner with her head bowed to her knees in despair.
+Inside the cage a Kwanshali **cultist**, a girl of some 14 years of age named Kalya, crouches in the corner with her head bowed to her knees in despair.
 Her hair is straight as is typical of aristocrats of her people, but she is naked except for a loincloth twisted from scraps of finery.

 Captain Makala sits half-sprawled on the steps to the Conjuration Platform with a crystal goblet of fortified wine at his elbow.
 He leers at the girl in the cage and idly twists the point of a wicked-looking dagger into the wooden step nearest to hand.
 However, although he has cruelly abused her already, the girl is not here for Maka's delictation.
 She is a slave, captured from a Kwanshali vessel off the coast of Hannesh, that he has tendered to the bog witch in consideration of her services.
+While he waits, Maka taunts the girl in pidgin Common:

+_No speak me, eh?
+Me'd think you be'n nice me.
+Youn't black altar go, com'at may.
+Me'n me seen that, sure!
+Har, har!
+You jus' gon' Auntie Ugly's slave, soon's she break ship kapu.
+Me'n she swap dat 'n she do what she say do.
+Auntie make strong juju, sure.
+Charm dis'ere strong juju init?
+Zombie-man keep gone an'ee?
+She break cap'n kapu, she break stone-man kapu, sure!
+Belay dat cry, lil' wench!
+Cry you gon' need soon'nuf!_

+The charm Maka refers to is an affair of bones, shells, and feathers on a leather thong about his neck.
+He flicks it with the fingers of his left hand as he speaks of it.
+It is indeed a magical item made by the bog witch.
+It has a spell set on it that prevents Captain Kishina's revenant from using _vengeful tracker_ or _vengeful glare_ on its wearer.

 ### F) Conjuration Platform